 CBD can be purchased in gummies, oils, supplements, extracts and many other forms.
-CBD and THC share many of the same chemical structures, but CBD is a non-psychoactive compound.
+THC share many of the same chemical structures, but Cannabis is a non-psychoactive compound.
 This means that it does not give you the “high” that you would get with THC.

 RELATED: CBD Blog

 THC is psychoactive, which means that it effects the mind.
 THC binds with the cannabinoid (CB1) receptors in the brain and produces a feeling of euphoria or “high”.

 Since CBD and THC have similar chemical structures, they share many of the same medical benefits.
 CBD use avoids the euphoric feeling, but still enables the user to benefit fully from the natural healing abilities contained within THC.

 - Inflammatory bowel disease

 - Low appetite

 Is Longterm Use of CBD or THC Harmful to the Body?

 No fatalities have ever been attributed to THC.
 There have been cases where THC can be linked to some negative psychiatric effects, but as of yet it has not been linked to any permanent long-term effects.